Swiss-Library-Service-Platform/almapiwrapper/docs/tests.rst

 Tests
 =====
 The module has unittest test cases.
+These tests will only work in SLSP environment.

 To launch them all: